Mims has 3 TD catches for Baylor in 63-14 win over UTSA

+“I didn’t want to seem soft and seem out of shape.
+So, I was like man, let me get up.
+Even though I’m hurt, let me get up,” he said.
+“What play it was, I was like oh yeah, yeah, I want this, so I’m going to stay in.”

-WACO, Texas (AP) — Denzel Mims caught three touchdown passes, Grayland Arnold returned a punt 73 yards for a score and Baylor beat UTSA 63-14 on Saturday for its fourth consecutive win.
+Mims then caught the second of his three touchdowns before Grayland Arnold’s 73-yard punt return for a score in Baylor’s 63-14 win over UTSA on Saturday.

 Charlie Brewer completed 12 of 16 passes for 163 yards and the three TDs to Mims while playing only the first half, when the Bears (2-0) built a 35-0 lead.
-Brewer also had a 5-yard touchdown run on a blistering hot day — the temperature at kickoff was 99 degrees — and it was much warmer on the playing turf.
+Brewer also had a 5-yard touchdown run on a blistering hot day.

+The temperature at kickoff was 99 degrees.
+And it was much warmer on the playing turf — “Felt like it was 150 degrees,” said Brewer, who was sent to an early shower by coach Matt Rhule and not allowed to play in the second half after feeling a burning sensation in his feet.

+“I’m good,” said Brewer, who had X-rays to make sure there were no issues.
+“Feet were hot.
+I tried to go back in, and he wouldn’t let me.”

 The Roadrunners (1-1) trailed 49-0 before a 16-play drive capped by true freshman Sincere McCormick’s 2-yard TD run at the end of the third quarter.
 He added a 54-yard score after that.

-Mims also played only the first half and had seven catches for 101 yards in his second career three-TD game.
-The senior was wide open in the end zone for a 9-yard TD to start the scoring when cornerback Cassius Grady fell down.
-Mims got behind the same defender along the sideline for a 30-yard TD and then kicked over the pylon while scoring to make it 21-0.
+“The reality was we didn’t do anything very well in any aspect of the game, offense, defense or special teams,” UTSA coach Frank Wilson said.

 Arnold had Baylor’s first punt return for a touchdown since 2005 midway through the second quarter.
-After fielding the ball and sliding to his right, Arnold sprinted down the sideline and got a nice downfield block from linebacker Blake Lynch.
+After fielding the ball and sliding to his right, Arnold sprinted down the sideline and got some nice downfield blocks.

-Brewer’s backup, redshirt freshman Gerry Bohanon, ran seven times for 93 yards.
-He gained 38 yards on his first carry and had a 2-yard TD run on the first drive after halftime.
+“Pretty complete game, a clean game, not a lot of penalties, didn’t turn the football over, not a lot of missed assignments or errors,” Rhule said.
+“So, we looked like we knew what we were doing in a lot of areas.”

 THE TAKEAWAY